Xuluocai/ANDAssignment/README.md

 Must have:1.user can search for a flight by enter the departure , arrival and date.
           2.user can see the as many flights as possible,which includes price,time,and airline.
-          3.Users can log in to check the flight status they care about 4.User can see their fly history.

 Should have:1.User can select the flight to see the more information(seat,food)
-            2.User can edit his information
+            3.Users can log in to check the flight status they care about

 Could have:1.It may have a link to the airline